sag333ar/hive-authentication/README.md

 # Hive Authentication

-A React package for Hive blockchain authentication with a simple callback-based API.
+A React package for Hive blockchain authentication with a simple callback-based API and Zustand state management.

 ## Installation